ECruzUCSC/KRE-Web-React/Nia.md

 **In-Game Text** | Each hit recovers own mana by 100.

 ### Breakdown
-**Player Description: **
+#### Player Description

+#### Analysis - Core Use
-**Analysis:** Out of Nia's skills, S1 is probably the worst.
+Out of Nia's skills, S1 is probably the worst.
 Theoretically, you can do some pretty funny stuff with it.
 Namely, you can drag an enemy across multiple screens of space using S1E.
 However, that would mean expending your enhanced skill on S1, which has decent raw damage, but does not have defense ignore making its damage output mediocre at best.
 Furthermore, you can not effectively drag a mob that is cc immune, has even a little bit of cc res or dodge.
 This is because for the drag to occur, Nia has to land 8 consecutive ccs.
+As a result of everything, S1 should strictly be used to gain stacks of S4 and that's it.

+#### Transcendence Perks
 The perks are mostly inert.
 For PvE, Nia is limited by cooldowns, not mana.
 Enemies in PvE also don't have mana with the exception of both forms of Shakmeh.
 So both S1L and S1D are useless.
 In PvP, the mana shenanigans (for both S1L and S1D) seems usable, but Nia has much better things to spend TP on.
 At most you will gain 800 mana or reduce 1 opponent's mana by 800.
 At that point, it is better to focus on raw stats.

-As a result of everything, S1 should strictly be used to gain stacks of S4 and that's it.
+#### PvP
 In PvE S1E should never be used unless the goal is to rack up hit counts.
 Though at this point, what you should be doing is turning auto off on Nia and letting her just auto attack.
 In PvP, S1E shouldn't be used either.
 There are some fringe cases when it can be used, but they are exceptions and not the rule.
 These cases depend on S2 and S3 being bad choices for the situation, not S1E being good.
 It is worth noting that when you are using S1 (not S1E), positions can shift around drastically.
 Try to be attentive to Nia's position after S1 as it can really change up what enhanced skill you should be using when S4 hits.

 ## S2
 &nbsp; | Main Skill